MicrosoftDocs/dynamics-365-project-operations/articles/procurement/configure-materials-nonstocked.md

 ## Run Dual-write maps for non-stocked materials and vendor invoice integration

 This section provides information about specific the maps required for non-stocked materials and vendor invoices.
-Verify that the prerequisite maps listed in the [Provision a new environment](../environment/resource-provision-new-environment.md#run-project-operations-dual-write-maps) topic are running on your environment.
+Verify that the prerequisite maps listed in the [Provision a new environment](../environment/resource-provision-new-environment.md#run-project-operations-dual-write-maps) article are running on your environment.

 1. Go to Lifecycle Services (LCS), navigate to your LCS project, and go to the **Environment details** page.
 2. In the **Common Data Service Environment Information** section, select **Link to CDS for Apps**.
 After you select the link, you will be redirected to the list of entities in the mappings.